SusheelThapa/command/command/t/touch.md

 # `touch`

-## description
+## Description

-the `touch` command is a standard command used in the unix/linux operating system which is used to create, change and modify the timestamps of a file.
+The `touch` command is a standard command used in the unix/linux operating system which is used to create, change and modify the timestamps of a file.

-it is used to create a file without any content.
+It is used to create a file without any content.

-syntax for `touch` command is:
+The syntax for `touch` command is:

 ```shell
 touch [flags] [file_names]
 ```

-## flags
+## Flags

-some of the flags that are used with `touch` command are as follows:
+Some of the flags that are used with `touch` command are as follows:

 - [`-a`](#a) : only to change access time of the file.
 - [`-c`](#c) or `--no-create`: do not create any files.